-The ANW represents the market value of assets (including loans, real estate, securities and other assets) in excess of policyholder liabilities, comprising statutory reserves and other liabilities such as policyholder dividend reserves, of the covered business.
-The ANW applies market valuation to assets and liabilities more broadly than the regulatory "net asset value" measure used to represent the financial strength of insurance companies.
+The ANW represents the market value of assets (including loans, real estate, securities and other assets) in excess of policyholder liabilities, comprising policy reserves and other liabilities such as policyholders' dividend reserves, of the covered business.
+The ANW applies market valuation to assets and liabilities more broadly than the regulatory "real net assets" measure used to represent the financial strength of insurance companies.